BRAN Frequently Asked Questions

 - How much does BRAN cost?

-- The registration fee for the 2017 tour is $200 for ages 26 and over and $100 for ages 25 and under.
-The 2016 bus fee is $95 to ride the bus from Wahoo fairgrounds, the start/end point, to the first host town, Grant.
+- The registration fee for the 2017 tour is $240 for the full week or $150 for the 3 or 4 day ride option.
+The 2017 bus fee is $40 to ride the bus from Tekamah to the first host town, Falls City, for the Full Week Ride or the 3 Day Ride and is $30 to ride the bus from Tekamah to North Bend for the 4 Day Ride.
 Any private vehicles accompanying BRAN riders are also charged a fee.
-The private vehicle fee for 2015 is $75.
+The private vehicle fee for 2017 is $75.
 Individual spending money for the tour is approximately $20-$30 dollars a day.

 - Is there a daily BRAN rate?

-- No, you may elect to ride for less than a week but the full registration cost will be charged and contributed to the scholarship fund.
+- No, There is not a daily rate but this year we are offering a full week ride, a 3 day ride or a 4 day ride.
+You may elect to ride for less than those times but the registration cost will be charged at the rate you selected and contributed to the scholarship fund.

 - Is registration open on the first day of the ride?